 Subtrope of Bear Hug.
 Not necessarily given by a killer bear.
+A Dramatic Spine Injury can be just as likely a result as suffocation.
 Compare Deadly Hug, where the hug is more of a distraction for the killing tool (like a gun or knife) while here the hug itself is the weapon.
-If a Killer Bear Hug is accidental, that is a case of And Call Him "George"!.
+If a Killer Bear Hug is accidental, that is a case of And Call Him "George".

 - Rurouni Kenshin has a non-lethal example.
-When Misao reunites with Okina, the latter hugs her because he's happy she's back, only for it to turn into a painful, back-popping hug because he's mad at her for running off in the first place.
+When Misao reunites with Okina (a surrogate grandfather to her and the other Oniwabanshu in Kyoto), the latter hugs her because he's happy she's back, only for it to turn into a painful, back-popping hug because he's mad at her for running off in the first place.

-- * During the "Bread and Circuses" arc of Batman: No Man's Land, one of The Penguin's female minions almost crushes Batman with a bearhug.
+- Batman: No Man's Land: During the "Bread and Circuses" arc, one of The Penguin's female minions almost crushes Batman with a bearhug.

 - In Secret Six, one of Ragdoll's most common killing tactics is to wrap his freakishly-skinny arms around a victim's torso and pull his arms in tight until the victim's ribcage collapses.